pycontw/APAC2015WebContent/README.md

-# PYCon APAC 2015 Web Content
+# PyCon APAC 2015 Web Content

 For the web source, see [another repo][websrc].